 The objective is to make them (as opposed to me!) accountable for what they do and to help them grow through the experience.
-Soon I will not have to ask them any more because what I want done will be internalized and we can move on the next stage of growth.
+Soon I will not have to ask them anymore because what I want done will be internalized and we can move on to the next stage of growth.

-- When things do not go quite right it is too easy for the person to let themselves off-the-hook as they say, either out loud or to themselves, that: “I only did it because the boss told me to.”
+- When things do not go quite right it is too easy for the person to let themselves “off the hook” as they say, either out loud or to themselves, that: “I only did it because the boss told me to.”

-- It is human tendency to do what you are told to do by persons in positions of authority.
+- It is a human tendency to do what you are told to do by persons in positions of authority.
 However, when you follow an order, you do not necessarily have to:

 - Understand what is going on.

 - Consider the goal and come up with alternative actions that move towards achieving it better, more efficiently, or faster.